SAP/jenkins-library/documentation/docs/index.md

 * A set of ready-made Continuous Delivery pipelines for direct use in your project
     * [General Purpose Pipeline](stages/introduction/)
     * [SAP Cloud SDK Pipeline][cloud-sdk-pipeline]
-* [A shared library][piper-library] of reusable step implementations, enabling you to customize our ready-made pipelines, or to even build your own customized pipeline
+* [A shared library][piper-library] that contains reusable step implementations, which enable you to customize our preconfigured pipelines, or to even build your own customized ones
-* A set of [Docker images][devops-docker-images] to setup a ci/cd environment in minutes using sophisticated life-cycle management
+* A set of [Docker images][devops-docker-images] to setup a CI/CD environment in minutes using sophisticated life-cycle management

 To find out which offering is right for you, we recommend to look at the ready-made pipelines first.
 In many cases, they should satisfy your requirements, and if this is the case, you don't need to build your own pipeline.